Jonathan Katz — COO & Head of Production

-Jon oversees all aspects of the Company’s operations including production, finance, distribution, and business affairs, reporting to C.E.O Edward R. Pressman.
-Until 2005, Jon was also a business affairs executive at ContentFilm, Inc., co-founded by Mr. Pressman.
+Jon oversees all aspects of the Company, including production, finance, distribution, and business affairs, reporting to C.E.O.
+Edward R. Pressman.
+A seasoned film and television executive, Jon has been instrumental in a broad range of both independent and studio-based projects spanning film, television, digital media, and VR.
+Jon was a Producer of The Man Who Knew Infinity, Co-Executive Producer of HBO’s Paterno, and was an Executive Producer of such films as The Moth Diaries, Mutant Chronicles, and The Crow: Wicked Prayer, and was Co-Producer of Sisters and The Beautiful Country.
+Until 2005, Jon was also a business affairs executive at ContentFilm, Inc., co-founded by Edward R. Pressman.
 Prior to joining the Company in 2002, Jon was an associate in the New York office of Richards & O’Neil, LLP.
 Previously, Jon worked in development at Punch Productions, Dustin Hoffman’s production company.
-Jon was an Executive Producer of such Pressman films as The Moth Diaries, Mutant Chronicles, and The Crow: Wicked Prayer, and was Co-Producer of Sisters and The Beautiful Country.
-Jon received his undergraduate degree in political science from Columbia, and a law degree from Boston University where he was an editor of the Boston University Law Review.
+Jon received his undergraduate degree in political science from Columbia, and a law degree from Boston University where he was an editor of the Boston University Law Review.”

-Kelly oversees Pressman Film’s project development, pushing the Company’s current slate forward, while also searching for new potential projects to develop.
+Kelly is the Vice President of Production and oversees Pressman Film’s project development, pushing the Company’s current slate forward, while also searching for new potential projects to develop.
 He works closely with writers and directors to prepare projects for production and additionally, contributes to seeing projects through the production and post-production stages.
 He also supports branding and merchandising initiatives.
-Before joining Pressman Film in 2014, Kelly worked for film producer Jordan Kerner at Kerner Entertainment, followed by working in physical production in New York in both features and television for four years, and then relocated to Los Angeles to join ICM Partners where he worked in the Motion Picture Literary and Motion Picture Talent departments.
+Kelly Co-Produced HBO Film’s PATERNO which was nominated for 2 Emmys.
+Before joining Pressman Film in 2014, Kelly worked for film producer Jordan Kerner at Kerner Entertainment, followed by working in physical production in New York in both features and television from 2008 to 2012, and then relocated to Los Angeles to join ICM Partners where he worked in the Motion Picture Literary and Motion Picture Talent departments.
 Kelly received his undergraduate degree from the University of Kansas, where he majored in Psychology, with a minor in Film Studies, and Political Science.

-Nick supports C.E.O Edward R. Pressman with daily business operations in the Company’s New York City office.
-He helps to contribute creatively on the Company’s projects and searches for new potential projects to develop.
+Nick contributes creative and administrative support to the various projects on the Company’s slate out of the New York City office.
+He searches for new potential film/TV projects to develop and helps manage digital content to promote Company ventures.
+He also supports branding and merchandizing initiatives.
 Although a Los Angeles native, Nick decided to pursue the entertainment industry in NYC.
 Prior to joining Pressman in 2016, he interned for film producer Anne Carey at Archer Gray, and then joined Agency for the Performing Arts (APA) in 2015.
 Nick graduated from Amherst College in 2014 with a B.A. in History.

 Annie Pressman — Communications & Special Projects